soura-b/soura-b.github.io/essays/buildingProduct.md

 For example, I get a ton of unsoliciated emails from recruitment agencies.
 But I run a firm that hires < 5 employees a year.
 A larger recruitment pipeline is important for me, but not critical.
 Ergo, I am a poor target.
 They would be better served by targeting firms that hire every month — driven by higher growth or higher turnover[^1].

-So, which 50 (or even 10) of your 500 enterprises share a common, burning need that you can build for?
+So, which 50 (or 10) of your 500 enterprises share a common, burning need that you can build for?
 Something that virtually ensures that they will use what you have built every day?
-Something as useful to them as the Alarm clock app is to me?
+Something as useful to them as the alarm clock app is to me?

 And before you build anything, how much can you fake-build?
 Here is a self-gratifying example.